cheminfo/eln-docs/docs/50_machine_learning/20_analysis/README.md

 # Create analytical report from spectra

-This program allows defining and apply analytical procedure on one or more spectra.
+This program allows defining and applying an analytical procedure to one or more spectra.
 The general principle is:

 - select spectra
 - define parameters for spectra normalization